juancarlospaco/plz/README.md

 # API Bugs

-From XML-RPC API Server-side this endpoints wont work anymore:
+From XML-RPC API Server-side this endpoints wont work anymore (Not my Bug):

 - `release_downloads`, `top_packages`, `updated_releases`, `changed_packages`.
 - Sometimes it returns Python Tracebacks as strings on the body of the response.